bitfocus/companion-module-osee-gostream/README.md

 - [Read the docs](./How%20to%20connect%20to%20computer%20software%20and%20companion.pdf)
 - [Follow on github](https://github.com/bitfocus/companion-module-osee-gostream)

+## Notes on some oddities

+Due to the client/server asyncrounous approach of communicating with the Osee device there will be some delay (~a few tens of milliseconds) before Companions internal state matches the requested state from an action.
+This can is some cases put restrictions on which actions can be used in sequence, if e.g. one action updates an internal state that the second action will access, chances are that the second action will use the old value of the variable.
+E.g. 'gostream: UpStream Key:Set inputs' can not be used right after 'gostream: UpStream Key:Set Key Type' as the action will most liklely affect the old key.
+The solution to this is to add a short delay (200mS) between the actions .

 ## On developing the module

 Follow the [developing module guidelines](https://github.com/bitfocus/companion-module-base/wiki) to setup the environment.